 - Include, if applicable, an acknowledgments page for work previously published.

 - The author’s name must not appear in the manuscript.

 - All manuscripts will be blind judged, meaning all identifying material will be separate from the manuscripts as they are logged.
-Manuscript titles and log numbers will be posted on the Seven Kitchens Press site (remember to refresh this page to see the most current information).
+Manuscript titles will be posted, alphabetically by title, on the Seven Kitchens Press site (remember to refresh this page to see the most current information).

 - Simultaneous submissions are acceptable, but please notify us promptly if your manuscript is accepted elsewhere by sending an e-mail to sevenkitchenspress at gmail dot com.

 - Submissions must be postmarked or e-mailed between June 1 and July 15, 2018.

 - Manuscripts will not be returned.
 E-mailed submission is preferred, but you may send via regular mail.

 - If sending by mail, please use a binder clip and mail flat in an 8.5 x 11 envelope.Include a brief (100-200 words) biographical note, including a statement of any previous book or chapbook publication.

 - If sending by e-mail, please send TWO documents in Microsoft Word format (.doc or .docx file); you must include the words “Keystone Chapbook” in the subject line of your e-mail.

 - One document should be the complete, paginated manuscript with title page and table of contents, and should be titled KEYSTONE_YOUR TITLE.